annalisarose/annalisarose.github.io/_posts/2019-09-03-to-do_lister_my_sinatra_portfolio_project_blog.markdown

 Oh my God, this project was so much more time-consuming than I thought it would be, but so rewarding!

 The prompt: create a CRUD MVC app using Sinatra.
-I struggled to come up with an unusual or interesting concept, so I went with a popular choice, a to-do list manager.
-Again, not terrible unique, but undeniably useful, with a lot of room for variation in design.
-With the latter point in mind, my project might differ slightly from a traditional CRUD app, but in ways that, in my opinion, make more sense for a digital to-do list.
+I went with the first idea that came to mind, a to-do list manager.
+It seems to be a popular choice for this kind of project, but there's always room for variation in the execution!
+With the latter point in mind, my project might differ slightly from a traditional CRUD app, but in ways that, according to my preferences, make more sense for a digital to-do list.

 For instance, the read, update, and destroy actions for individual lists all live in the same view: